superluminar-io/aws_fundamentals_workshop/docs/labs/lab_1/1_setup_project.md

 ## Best Practices and Security Considerations

+1. Use a remote state backend e.g. [S3](https://www.pulumi.com/docs/iac/concepts/state-and-backends/#aws-s3).
-1. Use Pulumi's built-in secret management for sensitive values (e.g. use a kms key to encrypt secret values by [changing the secrets provider](https://www.pulumi.com/docs/iac/cli/commands/pulumi_stack_change-secrets-provider/) and [adding a secret value](https://www.pulumi.com/docs/iac/concepts/secrets/).
+2. Use Pulumi's built-in secret management for sensitive values (e.g. use a kms key to encrypt secret values by [changing the secrets provider](https://www.pulumi.com/docs/iac/cli/commands/pulumi_stack_change-secrets-provider/) and [adding a secret value](https://www.pulumi.com/docs/iac/concepts/secrets/).
-2. Follow the principle of least privilege for AWS credentials
+3. Follow the principle of least privilege for AWS credentials
-3. Use version control for your infrastructure code
+4. Use version control for your infrastructure code

 ## Reset the Stack for the Next Lab